 Another important stakeholder is your boss’s boss.
 As CPO, you should have visibility with the board, partners, and customers.
 Ensure you’re validating your plan and creating alignment with all key stakeholders at every level.

 Now it is time to create a new structure, but not an organizational structure, a new communication, operations, and delivery structure.
 You can’t completely overhaul corporate operations in 90 days, but you can evolve this layer within the product org.
 Start by making the shift from building features to becoming outcome-focused.

 In tackling this now, you’ll create a culture from the beginning around how your work connects to company goals.
 You’ll also set your department up for success by showing how it is a strategic driver of the organization’s ability to succeed and stay competitive.

-To accomplish this, CPOs need someone who can become their right hand.
+To accomplish this, Chief Product Officers need someone who can become their right hand.